christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 #### Functional programming

 If we scrape more than one page, we usually have to iterate over the content.
-Iterating refers to programmatically repeating a step or sets of steps, a set number of times or until a condition is meant.
+Iterating refers to programmatically repeating a step or sets of steps, a set number of times or until a condition is met.
 Typically, when we iterate in any programming language, we use a loop, typically a `for loop`:

 <pre><code class="r">for (variable in vector) {